aakikip/impacts-of-extreme-weather/README.md

 ### Contents

-This repository contains the following files 1. .gitignore 2. impacts-of-extreme-weather.Rproj 3. .qmd 4. figs: visual representation that is derived from the raw data 5.
+This repository contains the following files 1. .gitignore 2. impacts-of-extreme-weather.Rproj 3. texas_blackout.qmd 4. texas_blackout.pdf 5. figs: visual representation that is derived from the raw data 6.
 README.md

 **File Structure**